cabforum/smime/SBR.md

 ## 1.3  PKI participants
 The CA/Browser Forum is a voluntary organization of Certification Authorities and suppliers of Internet browser and other relying-party software applications including mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.
 ### 1.3.1  Certification authorities

 Certification Authority (CA) is defined in [Section 1.6.1](#161-definitions).
-Current CA Members of the CA/Browser Forum are listed here: https://cabforum.org/members.
+Current CA Members of the CA/Browser Forum are listed at https://cabforum.org/members.
 ### 1.3.2  Registration authorities
-With the exception of sections __, the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32--initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32--initial-identity-validation).
+With the exception of [Section 3.2.3](#3222--validation-of-domain-authorization-or-control), the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32--initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32--initial-identity-validation).

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to:

 1. Meet the qualification requirements of [Section 5.3.1](#531--qualifications-experience-and-clearance-requirements), when applicable to the delegated function;
 2. Retain documentation in accordance with [Section 5.5.2](#552--retention-period-for-archive);
 3. Abide by the other provisions of these Requirements that are applicable to the delegated function; and
-4. Comply with (a) the CA's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.
+4. Comply with (a) the CA's CP and/or CPS or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.

 The CA MAY designate an Enterprise RA to verify certificate requests from the Enterprise RA's own organization.
 The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:

-1. The CA SHALL confirm that the requested Fully-Qualified Domain Name(s) are within the Enterprise RA's verified Domain Namespace.
+1. 1.
+If the certificate request is for an Organization-validated, Sponsor-validated, or Individual-validated policy, the CA SHALL confirm that the Enterprise RA has authorization or control of the requested email domains in accordance with [Section 3.2.2.2.1](#32221--validating-authority-over-email-address-via-domain).
+The CA SHALL confirm that the Organization name if used is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
+For example, the CA SHALL NOT issue a Certificate containing the Subject name "XYZ Co." on the authority of Enterprise RA "ABC Co.", unless the two companies are affiliated as defined in [Section 3.2](#32--initial-identity-validation) or "ABC Co." is the agent of "XYZ Co".
+This requirement applies regardless of whether the accompanying requested email domain falls within the Domain Namespace of ABC Co.'s Registered Domain Name.

-2. If the certificate request includes a Subject name of a type other than a Fully-Qualified Domain Name, the CA SHALL confirm that the name is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
-For example, the CA SHALL NOT issue a Certificate containing the Subject name "XYZ Co." on the authority of Enterprise RA "ABC Co.", unless the two companies are affiliated [Section 3.2](#32--initial-identity-validation) or "ABC Co." is the agent of "XYZ Co".
-This requirement applies regardless of whether the accompanying requested Subject FQDN falls within the Domain Namespace of ABC Co.'s Registered Domain Name.
+2. If the certificate request is for a Mailbox-validated policy, the CA SHALL confirm that the mailbox holder has control of the requested email domains in accordance with [Section 3.2.2.2.2](#32222--validating-control-over-email-address-via-email)

 The CA SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA.
 ### 1.3.3  Subscribers
 As defined in [Section 1.6.1](#16-definitions-and-acronyms).
 ### 1.3.4 Relying parties
 “Relying Party” and “Application Software Supplier” are defined in [Section 1.6.1](#16-definitions-and-acronyms).
-Current Members of the CA/Browser Forum who are Application Software Suppliers are listed here: https://cabforum.org/members.
+Current Members of the CA/Browser Forum who are Application Software Suppliers are listed at https://cabforum.org/members.
 ### 1.3.5  Other participants
 Other groups that have participated in the development of these Requirements include the AICPA/CICA WebTrust for Certification Authorities task force and the Accredited Conformity Assessment Bodies' Council (ACAB'c).
 Participation by such groups does not imply their endorsement, recommendation, or approval of the final product.
 ## 1.4  Certificate usage